RationalAsh/biorobotics-lab-nus/content/authors/thomas-kwok/_index.md

 ---
 # Display name
-title: "Thomas Kwok"
+title: "Kwok Ming Fung Thomas"

 # Username (this should match the folder name and the name on publications)
 authors:
 - "thomas-kwok"

-first_name: "Thomas"
+first_name: "Ming Fung Thomas"
 last_name: "Kwok"

 # Is this the primary user of the site?